WholesumNet/client/README.md

 min_verified_traces = 1
 </pre>

-Save the above content to a file named `simple_job.toml`, and then run the client  get your job done:<br>
+Save the above content to a file named `simple_job.toml`, and then run the client cli to get your job done:<br>
 `cargo run -- --job simple_job.toml`

-Please note that the sample job file requires the presence of [Server](https://github.com/WholesumNet/server) and [Verifier](https://github.com/WholesumNet/verifier) nodes over the network which at moment is local only.
+Please note that the sample job file shown here requires the presence of [Server](https://github.com/WholesumNet/server) and [Verifier](https://github.com/WholesumNet/verifier) nodes in order to demonstrate a complete `request-run-verify` cycle.

 ## USAGE